Fanling Babies' Home [1940-1966]

 The main building had 5 large rooms and 3 smaller ones on the ground floor; upstairs it had 7 bedrooms and verandas, with adjoining dressing rooms.
 These served as a kitchen, dining room, a nursery school, bedrooms and dispensary.
 Surrounding the house were decorative and well-stocked gardens including lychee trees, which later on the children loved.

 Towards the end of the war the property’s owner died and when peace came the property was put up for sale.
 At this point the US charity China’s Children Fund purchased the property and enabled the home to continue.
-Ruth Little was called home by family needs, and she was replaced in 1948 by missionary nurse Lucy Clay.
+In 1946 an Advisory Committee was established mentioned here.
+At this time Ruth Little was called home by family needs, and she was replaced in 1948 by missionary nurse Lucy Clay.

-In 1950 Mildred Dibden was again obliged to return home for health reasons and with great sadness tendered her resignation as superintendent.
+In 1950 Mildred Dibden was again obliged to return home for health reasons and sadly back in HK it was taken as a reason to remove her as head of the Home.
 Lucy Clay and China’s Children Fund took over the running of the home and from 1955 Miss Clay was assisted by the very capable Miss Tsen.

 In 1951 China’s Children Fund became the Christian Children’s Fund and their policy was to offer children for adoption into Christian family homes in New Zealand, Canada, England, Hong Kong and the USA.
 This policy operated through the 1950s and 60s, and numbers in the home reduced.

 The Prayer Letter for 1963 announced 41 babies had been admitted that year and all had been found homes.
-Many were suffering from neglect and malnutrition, but they were soon restored to health.
+Many were suffering from neglect and malnutrition when found, but they were soon restored to health.
 The largest group to leave the home had gone to England in December 1962.

-In the early 1960s the Fanling home was deteriorating.
-A new home was planned and built in Taipo and in 1966 the staff and remaining children moved from Fanling to the Pinehill Babies’ Home, managed by Lucy Clay until her retirement in 1977.
+In the early 1960s the Fanling property was deteriorating.
+A new home was planned and built in Taipo and in 1966 the staff and remaining children moved from Fanling to the Pinehill Babies’ Home, managed by Lucy Clay until her retirement in 1977

 It is thought that in its time, several hundred babies, mostly girls, were rescued by the public, the police and hospitals and brought to the Fanling Babies' Home.